Romantic Road, Germany

 St Kilian of Würzburg

 Originally in born in Ireland in the 7th century, St Kilian had a major role in the growth of Würzburg into a city, as his rediscovered remains became a point of pilgrimage to the settlement.
-More details about his story can be seen in the article St Kilian and Würzburg in the Würzburg section.
+St Kilian is the patron saint of Würzburg and the Würzburg Cathedral is dedicated to him.

 St Lioba of Tauberbischofsheim